core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 ### Message sub-layer

-At its CoAP-over-GATT characteristic, each party maintains a single bit Message ID (initialized at 1 when a connection is created), and the last Message ID sent by the peer (initialized at 0 when a connection is created).
+At the UCU/UCD pair of CoAP-over-GATT characteristics, each party maintains a single bit Message ID (initialized at 1 when a connection is created), and the last Message ID sent by the peer (initialized at 0 when a connection is created).

 Messages are serialized as GATT values.
-The GATT client sends a message by writing it to the characteristic (reliably using the "write with response" or unreliably using "write without response" operation);
+The GATT client sends a message by writing it to UCD (reliably using the "write with response" or unreliably using "write without response" operation);
-the GATT server sends them reliably using an "indicate" or unreliably "notify" event.
+the GATT server sends them reliably using an "indicate" or unreliably "notify" event on UCU.
 The serialization format is the same for all, and illustrated in {{fig-message}}:

 ~~~